CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder

 \section{\textbf{CoLadder}}

-Following the design guidelines (Section \ref{sec:design}), we iteratively designed the \sys{}, a system that helps programmers hierarchically translate their intent to generate code at multi-level abstractions with flexibility (i.e., \textit{Hierarchical Generation}) and direct manipulation of the code segments from the prompt through a modular block-based design. \sys{} consists of two main UI components: 1) The \textbf{prompt tree editor} (Fig.~\ref{fig:sys_overview} A) allows the programmer to externalize their mental model by decomposing the programming task into smaller prompt blocks (Fig.~\ref{fig:sys_overview} C); 2) The \textbf{code editor} (Fig.~\ref{fig:sys_overview} B) allows the programmer to verify the generated code and directly edit the program.
+\sys{} consists of two main UI components: 1) The \textbf{prompt tree editor} (Fig.~\ref{fig:sys_overview} A) allows the programmer to externalize their intentions by decomposing the programming task into smaller prompt blocks (Fig.~\ref{fig:sys_overview} C); 2) The \textbf{code editor} (Fig.~\ref{fig:sys_overview} B) allows the programmer to evaluate the generated code and directly edit the program.
 The programmer can also compile and run the current code to see the results or errors below the code editor (Fig.~\ref{fig:sys_overview} D).

-In the next sections, we will discuss \sys{}'s functionalities and design in detail based on \textbf{DG1-4}.
-During the development of \sys{}, we incorporated insights from six experienced programmers ($M = 7.88, SD = 4.34$ years) familiar with LLM-based code assistants ($M = 8, SD = 2.56$ times/week).
-These insights are derived from cognitive walkthrough experiments conducted during the iterative design process.
+In the following, we discuss \sys{}'s functionalities and design in detail based on \textbf{DG1-4}.
+We also articulated insights from the \rv{same six experienced programmers who participated in our interview studies, inviting them to take part in cognitive walkthrough experiments during the iterative design process.
+During the walkthrough, an experimenter presented the Figma prototype, verbally explained the interaction flow, and instructed participants to perform specific actions.
+Following the system walkthrough, we conducted semi-structured interviews to collect feedback on the detailed design of features, their effectiveness, and possibilities for future improvements.}